When you use our products, we realise that you’re trusting us with your information. We are committed to keeping your data private and safe.

 (Google Wifi app only)

-Your Nest Wifi and Your Google Assistant
+Your Nest Wifi and your Google Assistant

 The Nest Wifi point has the Google Assistant built in.
 Learn more about data collected by devices that work with Assistant and the controls available to you:

-- Guests and Google speakers and displays
+- Guests and your Google connected home device

-- Chromecast/Google Nest and your privacy
+- Chromecast or Google Nest and your privacy

 - FAQs on Privacy: Google Nest